physical-biology-of-chromatin/Painter-Model/README.md

 ## Output
    Output is stored in the variable fin_out.
-Line 226 specifies transcription or chromatin state output to be stored.
+LTranscriptional or chromatin state output to be stored may be specified.
 'Output.txt' stores single trajectory data as well.